saidulIslam1602/Transaction-Anomaly-Detection/README.md

 ## Dataset

-The project uses the PaySim dataset from Kaggle (ealaxi/paysim1), which contains 6.3 million synthetic financial transactions based on real mobile money transaction patterns.
+The project can use the PaySim dataset from Kaggle (ealaxi/paysim1), which is a synthetic financial transaction dataset based on real mobile money transaction patterns.
+The system is designed to work with transaction datasets in the PaySim format.

-### Dataset Characteristics
+### Dataset Format

-- Total transactions: 6,362,620
-- Fraud rate: 0.13% (8,213 fraud cases)
+The system expects transaction data with the following columns:
+- `step`: Time step (hour)
-- Transaction types: PAYMENT, TRANSFER, CASH_OUT, CASH_IN, DEBIT
+- `type`: Transaction type (PAYMENT, TRANSFER, CASH_OUT, CASH_IN, DEBIT)
-- Time range: 744 hours (1 month)
-- File size: 471 MB
+- `amount`: Transaction amount
+- `nameOrig`: Origin account identifier
+- `oldbalanceOrg`: Origin account balance before transaction
+- `newbalanceOrig`: Origin account balance after transaction
+- `nameDest`: Destination account identifier
+- `oldbalanceDest`: Destination account balance before transaction
+- `newbalanceDest`: Destination account balance after transaction
+- `isFraud`: Fraud label (0 = normal, 1 = fraud) - optional for supervised learning

+### Current Evaluation Dataset

+The performance metrics shown in this README are based on evaluation with 10,000 transactions:
+- Actual fraud rate: 0.68% (68 fraud cases)
+- The system can process larger datasets (tested up to 50,000+ transactions)

-If the PaySim dataset is unavailable, the system automatically generates a realistic synthetic dataset with 100,000 transactions for testing.
+If the PaySim dataset is unavailable, the system automatically generates a realistic synthetic dataset for testing purposes.

 ## Usage